 19. Walk from Port Melbourne to St Kilda

-Hop on the 109 tram and take it to the end of the line in Port Melbourne.
+Another one of the best free things to do in Melbourne is to hop on the 109 tram and take it to the end of the line in Port Melbourne.
 From here, take a brief detour to Princes Pier and then follow the beachfront path all the way to St Kilda.
-In summer, you could even stop for a swim along the way!
+In summer, you could even stop for a swim along the way.